ietf-wg-cellar/flac-specification/flac.md

 # Scope

-FLAC stands for Free Lossless Audio Compressor: it is designed to reduce the amount of computer storage space needed to store digital audio signals (i.e. compression), without needing to remove information in doing so (i.e. lossless).
+FLAC stands for Free Lossless Audio Codec: it is designed to reduce the amount of computer storage space needed to store digital audio signals without needing to remove information in doing so (i.e. lossless).
 FLAC is free in the sense that its specification is open, its reference implementation is open-source and it is not encumbered by any known patent.

 FLAC is able to achieve lossless compression because samples in audio signals tend to be highly correlated with their close neighbors.
 In contrast with general purpose compressors, which often use dictionaries, do run-length coding or exploit long-term repetition, FLAC removes redundancy solely in the very short term, looking back at most 32 samples.